- Douglas Smith, MD

 - Mindy Ezra, PhD, MS

-Dr. Ezra is a postdoctoral researcher interested in peripheral nerve repair and regeneration.
+Dr. Ezra is a postdoctoral researcher interested in nerve repair and regeneration.
 She received her PhD in Biomedical Engineering from Rutgers University in 2011 and her MS degree in Biomedical Engineering from Columbia University in 2006.
-Her work in the lab focuses on engineering a living nerve tissue construct for an adult porcine model using a process of extreme stretch growth.
+Her work in the lab focuses on engineering living tissue engineered nerve grafts for use in a porcine peripheral nerve model and in a rodent spinal cord injury model using a process of extreme stretch growth.
 Additionally, she is interested in investigating signals and mechanisms that promote the myelination and fasciculation of long axons.

 - Andrew Jaye, BS